entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 142. Submandibulars: absent (0), present (1)
 > Cloutier (1991a); Friedman (2007), Character 71.

-> - Characters 220-222 in 'early gnathostome phylogeny dataset'.
+> - Characters D14 (Deleted characters) in 'early gnathostome phylogeny dataset'.
+> - > - Castiello (2018): "This character is problematic because it is not clear how it is possible to distinguish the submandibulars from the branchiostegals (which presence or absence is considered in character 280."

 > - The coding of *Qujingodus* is ?.